oddbird/oddleventy/content/blog/podcasts/object-oriented-ux.md

   - OOUX
   - ORCA
   - Design
   - User Experience
 summary: |
-  Sondra and Miriam chat with Sophia about using her ORCA methodology in OddBird's work this clients.
+  Sondra and Miriam chat with Sophia about using her ORCA methodology
-  ORCA stands for:
-  Objects, Relationships, CTAs, and Attributes.
+  (Objects, Relationships, CTAs, and Attributes) in OddBird's work with clients.
   We dive into the ways OOUX
-  facilitates a flow of conversation between designers and back-end developers.
-  We get a sneak peak of Miriam's work on the new container queries features coming to CSS.
+  facilitates a flow of conversation between designers and back-end developers, and get a sneak peak of Miriam's work on the new container query features coming to CSS.
 media:
   - iframe: https://open.spotify.com/embed/episode/7E4g4uJ7F6Bk6lpjj3grnZ